What is the carry-on allowance?

 When traveling on a codeshare flight or a flight with another airline, the baggage policy of the airline operating the first flight in your itinerary may apply.
 If your itinerary includes one or more flights operated by different airlines, each carrier may apply different rules on carry-on and checked baggage.

-When your travel involves connecting flights on other carriers, you should enquire at the airport check-in counter whether you may check your bags to your final destination or just to the connection point.
+When your travel involves connecting flights to other carriers, you should enquire at the airport check-in counter whether you may check your bags to your final destination or just to the connection point.
 If your baggage cannot be through-checked, you must claim your baggage at the connection point and recheck it with another airline for your onward connection.
 In this case, your baggage allowance may be subject to the rules of the airlines with which you check your baggage.

 When your itinerary includes an origin or ultimate destination in the U.S., baggage allowance and fee rules applicable will be determined by the selecting carrier (the carrier whose designator code is identified on the first flight segment of your interline ticket), which may opt to apply its own baggage rules or the Most Significant Carrier rule.
 Where Air Canada is the selecting carrier, Air Canada baggage rules will apply.

 For all other itineraries, the Most Significant Carrier rule applies.
-When booking online at aircanada.com, the carrier whose baggage rules will apply will be identified on your itinerary-receipt.
+When booking online at aircanada.com, the carrier whose baggage rules will apply will be identified on your itinerary receipt.

 Whatever your destination is, Air Canada allows you to carry on board: